Kathryn Kavanagh Baran ’72

 Maureen Daly Kelly ’87

 Maureen graduated from Stone Ridge after 8 years as a Gator in 1987.
-She went on to earn a BS in Finance from Providence College in 1991 and now, 23 years later, she has returned to graduate school.
-She is currently enrolled in the Master's in Emerging Media program at Loyola University Maryland with an expected graduation in 2016.
+She went on to earn a BS in Finance from Providence College in 1991 and after 23 years, she returned to graduate school.
+She recently graduated from the Master's in Emerging Media program at Loyola University Maryland in 2016.

 Currently, Maureen works at Loyola University in the Sellinger School of Business and Management as an administrative assistant to some of the academic departments.
 Prior to working at Loyola, Maureen feels fortunate to have been a stay at home mom with her twins Courtney and Brennan.
 Maureen and her husband Bart reside in Phoenix, MD outside of Baltimore and spend their free weekends at their home in Swan Point, MD.